UA-141369524-4

 Banana walnut bread that's rustic and shaped in a star.

-And you can turn a joy-filled banana walnut bread into a fruit cake bread filled with raisins, dates, cranberries… and cherries too?
+And you can turn a joy-filled banana walnut bread cake into a fruit bread cake filled with dates, cranberries, coconut… and cherries too?
+You can also make a gluten-free fruit cake.

 These are all great pairing ingredients for a banana bread. 🍌